overmindtech/sdp/README.md

 This has been somewhat inspired by [Z Notation](https://en.wikipedia.org/wiki/Z_notation)

+## Additional Dynamic Data

+Other than the methods that are are generated from the protocol buffers, we provide the following methods for convenience on all platforms.
+Certain libraries may provide more functionality above the methods listed below but these methods at least will be present and return consistent results across all libraries.
+Not however that the naming of the methods might change to reflect best-practices in a given library.

+### `item.UniqueAttributeValue`

+Returns the value of whatever the Unique Attribute is for this item

+### `item.Reference`

+Returns an SDP reference for the item

+### `item.GloballyUniqueName`

+GloballyUniqueName Returns a string that defines the Item globally.
+This a combination of the following values:

+ * context
+ * type
+ * uniqueAttributeValue

+They are concatenated with dots (.)

+### `reference.GloballyUniqueName`

+Same as for Item

+### `item.Hash`

+Returns a 12 character hash for the item.
+This is likely but not guaranteed to be unique.
+The hash is calculated as follows:

+* Take the SHA-1 sum of the GloballyUniqueName
+* Encode the SHA-1 binary value using base-32 with a custom encoding
+  * The custom encoding is designed to ensure that all hashes are also valid variable names in DGraph and other databases.
+To this end the following encoding string is used: `abcdefghijklmnopqrstuvwxyzABCDEF`
+  * The encoding is also non-padded, though this likely wont matter since we strip the end off anyway
+* Return the first 12 characters of the resulting string

+### `reference.Hash`

+Same as item.Hash

 ## Querying State

 SDP is designed to be usable over a message queue infrastructure where a single request may be responded to by many, many respondents.
 In order to have this process work efficiently and provide a reasonable amount of feedback to the user about how the query is going and how much longer it might be expected to take, interim responses are used.